Phileosopher/commonplace/mind-feelings-happiness-connect.md

 We can only find satisfaction in life when we connect with others.

+- The [medical establishment](body-health.md) has failed to find any link between depression and chemical imbalances in the brain.

 Turn off social media:

 - Everyone paints their social media as the "greatest hits" of their lives.